peshmerge/UT_ServiceOrientedArchitecture/README.md

 * Schedule Service
 * User Service
 * Student Service
-* rabbitMQ service for managing the asynchronous communication between the student-service and the feedback-service.
+* RabbitMQ service for managing the asynchronous communication between the student-service and the feedback-service.

 Each service has its own directory, and each service has the following component:
 * The java + spring boot source code